scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures of, e.g., path-segment construction beacons (PCBs).
 A detailed specification of the PKI is available in {{I-D.dekater-scion-pki}}.

-### Provided to Other Components
-The PKI makes trust information available to the control plane through two elements:

-* *Trust Root Configuration (TRC)*: The PKI provides well-defined per-ISD trust policies, in the form of a per-ISD Trust Root Configuration (TRC).
-The TRC contains the ISD trust roots, and it is co-signed by multiple entities in a multilateral process called voting.

-* *AS certificates*: For each Autonomous System that is part of an ISD, the PKI provides an AS certificate that is used by other components for authentication.
-It also provides a validation path up to the ISD trust root, through intermediate CA certificates.

-SCION CP-PKI comprises an optional extension called DRKey, which enables efficient symmetric key derivation between any two entities in possession of AS certificates.
-Such symmetric keys are used for additional authentication mechanisms for high-rate data-plane traffic and some control messages.
-As authentication based on digital signatures only scales well for relatively low message rates, using symmetric keys makes sure that the performance requirements for the high message rate of the data plane can be met.
-For more information, refer to the extension draft {{I-D.garciapardo-drkey}}.

-The trust model and certificates provided could be used not only by the SCION control plane, but also other systems and protocols.
 ### Key Properties
 One might ask why SCION requires its own PKI, rather than reusing some of the existing PKI architectures to issue AS certificates.
 There are several properties that distinguish the CP-PKI from others, and motivate SCION's distinct approach.